Search

 Personal Statement

-Professor Van Houweling studies political behavior and legislative institutions in the United States.
-Both aspects of his research are driven by an interest in better understanding the representational linkages between electorates and officeholders.
+Professor Van Houweling studies how voters, politicians, electoral institutions, and legislative institutions interact to shape representation in the United States.
+His research is driven by an interest in better understanding the representational linkages between electorates and officeholders.
 He received his B.A. in political science from the University of Michigan in 1993 and his Ph.D. from Harvard University in 2003.
 He worked as a Legislative Assistant to Senator Thomas A. Daschle of South Dakota from 1993 to 1995.
 He has published articles in a variety of political science journals, including the American Political Science Review, the American Journal of Political Science, and Studies in American Political Development.

 Research Interests